Agreement for attractiveness between

 - Strong production vocation in the service sector

 - Dynamic real estate trend with the presence of diversified landed wealth

 With an extension of 3,303 kilometres (of which 7.7 kilometres of areas and park) and a population of 124,840 inhabitants (Istat data as of January 1, 2020), Monza is the capital of the Province of Monza and Brianza (population 873,935 inhabitants, extension equal to 405.5 sq. kilometres), especially is part of a larger and more complex urban system: the "Greater Milan", a metropolitan area that exceeds the limits of the "Metropolitan City of Milan".

-It is a city easy to reach, it is only 15 kilometres from Milan (35 minutes).
+It is a city easy to reach, it is only 15 kilometres from Milan (10 minutes by train).
 In addition to being easily accessible, it has good infrastructures and numerous and adequate interchange nodes.
 The railway network is widespread as well as the vehicular one, hub from which various motorway routes branch off: A1 Milan-Naples; A4 Turin-Trieste; A7 Milan-Genoa; A8 Milan-Varese.
 The closest airports to the city are Milan-Linate, Bergamo-Caravaggio and Milan-Malpensa.
 Finally, there are several cycle paths that interest and cross the city of Monza, creating a solid network for cycle-tourist mobility.

 From the demographic point of view, the territory presents a good liveliness, an attractive place capable of intercepting part of the population that move from the most populous urban centres.
 Precisely because of its specific geographical location, Monza is configured as an "open" territory.